×

 What is a typical expat home or apartment like in Paphos?

 "A typical expat home or apartment in Paphos, is often located in a residential area close to the city center or near the beach.
 These homes are usually modern and spacious, with a Mediterranean style that reflects the local culture.
 They often have two or three bedrooms, a fully equipped kitchen, and a living room with a dining area.
 Many homes also have a private balcony or terrace, offering stunning views of the sea or the surrounding landscape.
 Some apartments may come with a communal swimming pool, a garden, or a private parking space.
 The interiors are typically furnished, featuring comfortable furniture, air conditioning, and sometimes a fireplace for the colder months.
-The homes are often located within walking distance to local amenities such as supermarkets, restaurants, and schools," said one expat in Paphos.
+The homes are often located within walking distance to local amenities such as supermarkets, restaurants, and schools," replied a member in Paphos.

 What is the average cost of housing in Paphos?